 Mortgage Insurance isn’t always a bad thing.
-Mortgage Insurance is Tax Deductible for many people and it is possible to Remove the MI on conventional programs when enough equity is created from paying down the mortgage, improving the home, and/or realizing property appreciation.
-That said, there are cases where Split Financing makes more sense to avoid the MI all together.
+Mortgage Insurance is tax deductible for many people.
+It is possible to remove the MI on conventional programs when enough equity is created from paying down the mortgage, improving the home, and/or realizing property appreciation.
+That said, there are cases where split financing makes more sense to avoid the MI all together.

 Mortgage Insurance Costs

 The amount of Mortgage Insurance paid depends on the program.